Progress in Toledo, Ohio: Third Largest City for Child Trafficking

 Toledo Supplies Las Vegas

-How You and I Can Help
+How Anyone Can Help

 Toledo is the thirds largest gateway city for this human rights crime and we are communicating with state and local leaders in Ohio in an ongoing conversation that seeks to end human rights violations in our state.

 Because Toledo is so close to Detroit and large Ontario Province cities, heavy trafficking flows through Toledo to other places, including Las Vegas and overseas.
 We want it to end.

 For the larger effort, you can, if you wish, call, write, or email the US Secretary of State and our US Attorney General to declare your support for strongly enforcing anti-trafficking laws and upholding human rights globally.
 Our friends from out of the country are emailing Secretary of State Clinton, because she is interested in ending this problem globally, for everyone.

 On an individual level, we can remain alert to signs of child sex trafficking and report any signs that we see to the toll free number at the head of this page.